Skip to Content

 Create the folders

-Create user-config folder within cihome and a folder structure matching your app store and apps:
+Create a user-config folder in your Hub data root (ROOT_FOLDER_HOST) and a folder structure matching your app store and apps:

 Create the custom config